2-bears/spring-cloud-start/README.md

 **eureka-register-server:** maven module, a server include Eureka server as register center.
 **service-provider:** maven module, a server include Eureka client as provider services.
 **client-consumer:** maven module, simulate client using Feign, which connect to the register center to find provide service.Feign integrates Hystrix, it can implement fallback easy.
 spring cloud encapsulate the service well,  all we need to do is to implement our bussiness requirement.
+**cloud-getway:** maven module, spring-cloud-getway (different as zuul, add in Finchley)
+    it  includes **Canary Testing** and **rate limit**

 ### test steps:
 - 1 **start register server:**